History of the New York Giants (1994–present): 2012–2015: Struggles

 Like 2011, the Giants began the 2012 season 6–2 and finished 9–7, matching their 2011 record.
 After splitting their first four games, they won four straight, including a 26–3 road win against the eventual NFC Champion San Francisco 49ers.
 However, a 3–5 stretch in the second half of the season, punctuated by a 17–16 loss to the Washington Redskins and a 33–14 loss to the eventual Super Bowl XLVII champion Baltimore Ravens, was not enough for the Giants to overcome, causing them to miss the playoffs, thus failing to repeat as Super Bowl champions.

 The Giants entered the 2013 season with hope they would play in Super Bowl XLVIII in their home stadium.
 However, the season began disastrously as the Giants lost their first six games of the season.
 Despite this, the Giants won their next four games, before losing to the Dallas Cowboys, 24–21.
 The Giants finished 7–9, their first losing season since 2004.

 The Giants started the 2014 season losing their first two games before winning three straight.
 However, a seven-game losing streak sealed their fate, as they regressed to a 6–10 record.
 Despite the disappointing season, rookie wide receiver Odell Beckham Jr. won the NFL Offensive Rookie of the Year Award.

 The Giants began the 2015 season in similar fashion.
 Their first two losses made them the first team in NFL history to lose their first two games despite leading by at least ten points.
 Despite their defensive struggles, they remained in the playoff race due to a weak division.
 But a poor November and December (in which the defense blew several late leads) caused the Giants to finish at 6–10.

 Ben McAdoo era: 2016–2017

 After several disappointing seasons, Coughlin retired after the end of the 2015 season as head coach.
 Ben McAdoo was named his successor.
 McAdoo brought the Giants to an 11–5 record and their first playoff berth since 2011 with a much improved defense (despite a mediocre offense).
 He was the first Giants head coach since Jim Fassel in 1997 to bring them to the playoffs in his first year as head coach.
 On December 11, 2016, during a Sunday Night Football game against the Dallas Cowboys, McAdoo was fined $200,000 for illegally using a walkie talkie on the field.
 Despite the regular season success, the Giants were defeated in the wild card round by the Green Bay Packers.
+In the week leading up to the game, several Giants wide receivers were seen on vacation in Miami with rapper Trey Songz, which some sources say largely contributed to the loss.